toolbox4minecraft/amidst/README.md

 Where can I get Amidst?
 -----------------------

-You can download amidst [here](https://github.com/skiphs/amidst/releases/latest).
+You can download Amidst [here](https://github.com/skiphs/amidst/releases/latest).
 If you find any bugs, please [report](https://github.com/skiphs/amidst/issues/new) them so we can fix them.
 If you want to request a feature, you can to this [here](https://github.com/skiphs/amidst/issues/new).
-If you want to help develop amidst, please get in contact [here](https://github.com/skiphs/amidst/issues/new).
-Lastly, [here](https://github.com/stefandollase/amidst/blob/refactoring/docs/BUILDING.md) is a description how you can build amidst by yourself.
+If you want to help develop Amidst, please get in contact [here](https://github.com/skiphs/amidst/issues/new).
+Lastly, [here](https://github.com/stefandollase/amidst/blob/refactoring/docs/BUILDING.md) is a description how you can build Amidst by yourself.

 What is Amidst?
 ---------------